Student Voice – Minister's Student Advisory Council

-The Minister's Student Advisory Council is a group of approximately sixty students from all parts of the education system and regions of the province.
+The Minister's Student Advisory Council is a group of approximately sixty students from all parts of the publicly funded education system and regions of the province.

-Members share their ideas and advice with the Minister of Education on how to ensure Ontario's schools remain the best in the world.
+Members share their ideas and advice with the Minister of Education on how to ensure Ontario's publicly funded schools remain the best in the world.

 The council is about empowering youth to 'be the change.'
 Council members think big, SpeakUp and take action to help other students across the province.
 They share perspectives and act as change agents by expressing their views directly to the Minister of Education.